joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6069910/2025/01/18/what-does-ansu-fatis-future-look-like/

 **Roki Sasaki's addition further separates the Dodgers from rest of the league: Law**\
 `Sasaki's addition widens the gap between the Dodgers and the rest of the league.
-It also deepens a rotation that struggled with injury.`\
+It also deepens a rotation that struggled with injuries.`\
 https://nytimes.com/athletic/6071216/2025/01/18/roki-sasaki-dodgers-signing-analysis/

 **Pints, playmakers and burner accounts - talking Aston Villa with Prince William in the pub**\